 What should I do if my mentee needs help beyond what a mentor can/should provide?

-If your mentee is dealing with emotional or psychological issues that are beyond what you can support, please contact The Joshua Project office and we will work with you to encourage your mentee to set up an appointment with Lipscomb’s Counseling Center.
+If your mentee is dealing with emotional, spiritual, or psychological issues that are beyond what you can support, please contact The Joshua Project office and we will work with you to encourage your mentee to set up an appointment with Lipscomb’s Counseling Center or another appropriate resource.

-What can I do if my mentee is not seeming to open up?
+What can I do if my mentee is not opening up?